raceintospace/raceintospace/doc/manual/manual.md

 Race Into Space is a simulation of the US-Soviet Space Race.
 In it, you take charge of your country's space program as Director (US) or Designer (USSR).
 You will purchase and develop space hardware, recruit and manage astronauts/cosmonauts, and plan and send missions into space.
 The ultimate goal is to be the first to complete a Moon landing and return your people safely to Earth.

 Race Into Space (RIS) is a port to modern operating systems of Buzz Aldrin's Race Into Space (BARIS), a DOS game originally released in 1993 on floppy disk, and a year later in an expanded CD version.
 BARIS was developed by Fritz Bronner based on his 1989 board game *Liftoff!*.
 Dr. Aldrin's name and imagery have been dropped because permission to use them was limited to the old DOS game.
-RIS is available for Windows, Linux, and Mac, and includes some improvements over the original game—which we feel have justified a rewrite of the game manual.
+RIS is available for Windows, Linux, and Mac, and includes some improvements over the original game—which we feel have justified a rewrite of the manual.
 Those involved in RIS are volunteer enthusiasts, and we hope you enjoy this simulation.
 You might even find it educational.

 This is a strategy game that requires some planning ahead.
 There are different paths to victory; any of these can be used, and each has its own advantages: